itsaahsan/Shophub/README.md

-# Shop Hub — Full-Stack E-Commerce Platform
+# Shophub — Full-Stack E-Commerce Platform

 ![Shop Hub Screenshot](frontend/public/Screenshot%202026-03-02%20005850.png)

-Shop Hub is a production-grade e-commerce platform built with modern technologies.
+Shophub is a production-grade e-commerce platform built with modern technologies.
 It features seamless Stripe payments, a high-performance Redis-cached catalog, and JWT-based authentication with httpOnly cookies and secure password hashing.
 There's also a comprehensive admin dashboard with sales analytics and full inventory management.

 ---